-Refrain from talking about bad health, poor luck, debt and bad news in general.
+Refrain from talking about bad health, poor luck, debt, and bad news in general.
 Nothing puts customers into a non-buying mood more than negativity — we all get more than enough from people around us and the news.
 Your customers come to you because of your sewing skills and infectious attitude.

 This is the part where you will need to become part sewer and part psychologist.
 Sewing for others will give you a window to the most vulnerable parts of your customer's body.
-Many people focus on the bad parts of their body and largely ignoring the best parts.
+Many people focus on the bad parts of their bodies and largely ignoring the best parts.
 Your job is to help build back their confidence and highlight their best and help cover or disguise those aspects that make them insecure.
 Which brings me to the following point.

 Learn To Say No

 I had my share of difficult customers and failures.
 In hindsight, I should have said no early on to most of them.
 Within the first two minutes, I could sense that this person would be a pain in my behind.
 Difficult customers will end up taking up all of your time if you let them, stripping away time for your bright and happy customers and sapping your passion.